The house was built in Appalachian style,

 That is Pausanias, travel writer for Roman tourists.

-He goes on, “where the most beautiful goat,
+He goes on, “where

 The leader of the rest, laid himself down,